 - The Munsters: Just your average Transylvanian-American family of loveable monsters, doing their best to keep up with the Joneses.

 - The Twilight Saga: Glittering vampires, jealous teenage werewolves, and high school hormones…?
 Yes please!

 - The Craft: High school witche.
 Need I say more?

 Now that you’re no doubt feeling excited, inspired, and empowered to hit the streets, my job here is done.

 I will leave you with a small piece of advice though.
-In the off chance your celebrations don’t go to plan and you find yourself stuck at home, quite literally all dressed up and with nowhere to go — don’t fret.
-Your friends may have abandoned you, but take note from Wednesday Addams — “Popularity is fleeting.
-I prefer to set my sights on something challenging — the establishment.”
+In the unfortunate event your celebrations aren’t going to plan, and you find yourself all dressed up and with nowhere to go — don’t fret.
+Your friends may have abandoned you, but take note from Wednesday Addams: